FAQs

 All campers participate in swimming lessons every day, taught in small groups by our certified swim instructors.
 Campers will be tested and placed in the appropriate level group at the beginning of their session.
 If the instructor deems a camper has progressed to meet all of the required skills they will be advanced to the next level.

-Camper groups are assigned by age—with children of the same or adjacent ages depending on enrollment.
+Camper groups are assigned by grade or age—with children of the same or adjacent grades/ages depending on enrollment.
 Groups include all genders, with changing options provided for swim times.
 Every group has multiple counselors assigned to it.
-Average group sizes range from 12 to 16 campers.
+Average group sizes range from 15-20 campers.

 Enrichment & Specialty Camps